k1lgor/hugo-portfolio/content/authors/admin/_index.md

     url: https://strypes.eu

 # Short bio (displayed in user profile at end of posts)
-bio: Python & Bash Automation Ninja | Gopher Rookie on the Rise.
+bio: Python & Bash Automation Ninja | Gopher Rookie on the Rise

 # Interests to show in About widget
 interests:
   - Linux and Shell scripting
-  - Python
-  - Golang
-  - Rust
+  - Python, Golang, Rust
   - Web Dev
   - Docker
-  - GH Actions
+  - GitHub Actions

 # Education to show in About widget
 education: